Mekuseo/OOP-school-library/README.md

   </ul>

 ## 🚀 Project Demo <a name="project-demo"><a>
-`Project demo will update soon!`
+`Project demo will be updated soon!`

 ### Key Features <a name="key-features"></a>

-- Implements a subset of the functionality of Enumerable.
-- Includes methods for checking if all or any elements satisfy a given condition.
-- Provides a method for filtering elements based on a given condition.
-- Easily extensible with additional methods as needed.
+- Add new students or teacher
+- Add new books
+- Record borrowing activities

 <p align="right">(<a href="#readme-top">back to top</a>)</p>